 Submission Requirements

-To participate in the competition, you must have completed all of the following items by the submission deadline:
+To participate in the competition, you must complete all of the following items by April 14, 2025 at 23:59 AOE (Anywhere on Earth):

 - Publish your app to the App Inventor Gallery or upload your app’s .aia file to Google Drive, Dropbox, etc.